Grout curtain

 A grout curtain is a barrier that protects the foundation of a dam from seepage and can be made during initial construction or during repair.
-Additionally, they can be used to strengthen foundations and contain spills.
+Additionally, it can be used to strengthen foundations and contain spills.

 Characteristics

 A grout curtain usually consists of a row of vertically drilled holes filled with pressurized grout, a process commonly known as pressure grouting.
 The holes are drilled in intervals and in such a way that they cross each other, creating a curtain.

 Method

 Grout is injected with grouting jets, which use a high-pressure fluid stream (i.e., slurry or water) to erode a cavity in the soil.